 Tuesday April 11th – Redcar Palace

 As I explained recently, Redcar is a terrific place to investigate natural history.
 I’m going to demonstrate this on Tuesday April 11th, when the lovely people at Tees Valley Arts have allowed me to turn the Redcar Hub into a PalaeoPalace!
 Indoors, we’ll be creating Redcar timelines and curating people’s discoveries.
 Outdoors, we’ll be on the beach, hunting fossils.
 And then bringing them back to the Palace.
-We’ll be following the same itinerary as I did in February (below):
+You can book your FREE tickets here.

 Friday April 21st, 10am – York

-Our 2023 programme of York’s Hidden History walks starts on Sunday April 16th.
+Our 2023 programme of York’s Hidden History walks starts on Friday April 21st, with me leading an Earth walk at 10am, and a Water walk at 2pm.
 You can book your tickets over on our TripAdvisor page.
-I’ll be on Earth and Water walk duties from Friday April 21st.

 Saturday April 22nd – Kirkleatham Museum, Redcar